-For reliability analysis conducted at Light Load and Minimum Load levels, the generator's Summer NRC value (maximum MW output at or above 50° F) is used.
-Some generators have higher individual resource capabilities at 50° F ratings compared with 90° F. Therefore, using 50° F ratings allows a smaller number of resources to be online to serve load.
-The fewer the number of resources online, the less overall reactive capability on the system to mitigate high voltage concerns.
-This value is also consistent with the expected ratings of machines at the temperatures that are typically experienced during lighter load periods in the Summer rating period.
+In Light Load and Minimum Load level assessmentss, Winter NRC values (maximum MW output at or above 0° F) are used to model the maximum real power output of all generators.
+Some generators have higher individual resource capabilities at 0° F than at higher temperatures, and Minimum Load conditions could feasibly occur at temperatures below those associated with other ratings.
+Therefore, using Winter NRC ratings allows a smaller number of resources to be online to serve load.
+Fewer resources online leads to less overall reactive capability on the system to mitigate high voltage concerns.
+Stability performance also degrades as the power output from a synchronous generator is increased.
+Additionally, a smaller number of conventional units dispatched at higher power output tends to be more conservative for transient stability concerns (in terms of limited inertia on the system and internal rotor angles).

-2.3.3.2 Other Transmission Planning Steady State Studies
+2.3.3.2 Other Transmission Planning Studies